-We have incurred significant operating losses since inception and cannot assure you that we will achieve profitability.
+We have incurred significant operating losses since inception and cannot assure you that we will achieve profitability. \

 Since our inception in January 2006 we have incurred a significant net loss.
-As of March 31, 2016, we had an accumulated deficit of \$341.6 million.
+As of September 30, 2016, we had an accumulated deficit of \$389.8 million.
 To date, we have financed our operations primarily through public and private sales of our equity securities, debt financing with Capital Royalty Partners II L.P. and its affiliated funds, or Capital Royalty Partners, and sales of our products.
-We have devoted substantially all of our resources to the research and development of our products, the commercial launch of our products, the development of a sales and marketing team and the assembly of a management team to manage our business.
+We have devoted substantially all of our resources to the research and development of our products, the scaling of manufacturing operations and our commercial organization, the commercial launches of our products, and the assembly of a management team to manage our business.

-We began commercial sales of our first commercial product, the t:slim pump, in the third quarter of 2012.
-We began commercial sales of the t:flex pump in the second quarter of 2015 and the t:slim G4 pump in the third quarter of 2015.
+We began commercial sales of our first commercial product, the t:slim Pump, in the third quarter of 2012.
+We began commercial sales of the t:flex Pump in the second quarter of 2015 and the t:slim G4 Pump in the third quarter of 2015.
+In October 2016 we discontinued new shipments of our original t:slim Pump and launched a next-generation pump under the t:slim X2 name.
 Since the first quarter of 2013, we have been able to manufacture and sell our insulin pump products at a cost and in volumes sufficient to allow us to achieve a positive overall gross margin.
 For the years ended December 31, 2015 and 2014, our gross profit was \$26.6 million and \$15.2 million, respectively.
-For the three months ended March 31, 2016 and 2015, our gross profit was \$6.9 million and \$2.8 million, respectively.
-However, although we have achieved a positive overall gross margin, we still operate at a substantial net loss and expect that we will continue to do so for the next several years.
+For the three months ended September 30, 2016 and 2015, our gross profit (loss) was \$(1.6) million and \$5.5 million, respectively.
+Although we have achieved a positive overall gross margin, we still operate at a substantial net loss and expect that we will continue to do so for the next several years.

 To implement our business strategy we need to, among other things, grow our sales, clinical and marketing infrastructure to increase sales of our products, fund ongoing research and development activities, expand our manufacturing capabilities, and obtain regulatory clearance or approval to commercialize our products currently under development.
 We expect our expenses to increase significantly as we pursue these objectives.
-The extent of our future operating losses and the timing of profitability are highly uncertain, especially given that we expect to further expand the size of our sales, clinical and marketing infrastructure and that we only recently began sales of two new commercial products, which makes forecasting our sales more difficult.
+The extent of our future operating losses and the timing of profitability are highly uncertain, especially given that we intend to launch several new products and product features over the next several years.
+In addition, the Technology Upgrade Program makes forecasting our sales more difficult, because such forecasts depend on customer behavioral assumptions, such as the likelihood that the trade-in rights will be exercised.
 Any additional operating losses will have an adverse effect on our stockholders' equity, and we cannot assure you that we will ever be able to achieve or sustain profitability.